tidyverse/tidyverse.org/content/blog/2019-12-hardhat-0-1-0/index.markdown

 ## Predicting

-Once you've used the preprocessed data to fit your model, at some point you'll probably want to make predictions on a test set.
+Once you've used the preprocessed data to fit your model, you'll probably want to make predictions on a test set.
 To do this, you'll need to reapply any preprocessing that you did on the training set to the test set as well. hardhat makes this easy with `hardhat::forge()`. `forge()` takes a data frame of new predictors, as well as a `blueprint` that was created in the call to `mold()`, and reapplies the correct preprocessing for you.
 Again, no matter what the original preprocessing method was, the output is consistent and predictable.

 ```r